WilliamLwj/About/_pages/experience.md

   *
   * Supervised by: Prof. Kevin Yip

-* ### Student and Research Assistant.
+* ### Student and Assistant.
 Feb-May, 2017 Times Series group, CUHK
   * Studied technical analysis, topics in time series. e.g. ARIMA, GARCH, Application of Wavelet.
   *	Presented important concepts and modern techniques in the analysis of time series.
   * Built more than 10 statistical models with computer programs in R language.